yugabyte/yugabyte-db/docs/content/preview/explore/linear-scalability/_index.md

 type: indexpage
 ---

-In YugabyteDB, [data is split (sharded)](./sharding-rebalancing) into tablets, and these multiple tablets are placed on varioous nodes.
+In YugabyteDB, [data is split (sharded)](./sharding-rebalancing) into tablets, and these multiple tablets are placed on various nodes.
 When more [nodes are added](./node-addition), some tablets are automatically [rebalanced](./sharding-rebalancing#rebalancing) to the new nodes.
 Tablets can be split dynamically as needed to use the newly added resource, which leads to each node managing fewer tablets.
 The entire cluster can therefore handle more transactions and queries in parallel, thus increasing its capacity to handle larger workloads.

-You can either add more nodes to distribute the tablets or increase the specs of your nodes to scale your universe efficiently and reliably to handle the following:
+You can either add more nodes to distribute the tablets or increase the specifications of your nodes to scale your universe efficiently and reliably to handle the following:

 * High transactions per second
 * High number of concurrent client connections